changyuhsin1999/Recommender_RL/README.md

 [Kaggle data](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset)

-Train different session (contextual, sequential) based product recommendation recommenders for E-commerce use cases and compare the performances of the recommenders.
+Objectives: Train different session (contextual, sequential) based product recommendation recommenders for E-commerce use cases and compare the performances of the recommenders.

 ## Data processing and training approach